Love to shop local in Maastricht

 Hot chocolate with a Maastricht chocolate kiss (called a ‘puneke’) at Darq

 Have you visited the Sphinx Quarter yet?
 If your last visit to Maastricht was more than five years ago, chances are that you have never been here.
 This quarter is the up-and-coming place to be.
 With the former Sphinx Factory – where sanitary fittings and fine china were once produced – at its centre, it’s no coincidence that this quarter is home to Maastricht’s creative manufacturing industry.
 Stroll through the Sphinxpassage to dive into the unique history of this quarter.
-You will also find the Bold Rooftopbar and The Student Hotel on the former factory premises.
+You will also find the Bold Rooftopbar and The Social Hub on the former factory premises.
 They are definitely worth a visit!
 And if you happen to have a green thumb, stroll down Boschstraat to Wonderwoud.
 Across from it, you will find Confetti: the perfect place for a cup of coffee with the kids and the best presents for the littlest ones.

 The unique Sphinxpassage